dannymorris/abnormal-distributions/content/post/2019-08-22-starting-and-stopping-ec2-instances-using-lambda-and-s3.md

   - AWS
 ---

-This document describes how to launch a pre-configured EC2 instance triggred by an S3 event in order to execute an R script.
+This document outlines the steps to using S3 events to trigger a Lambda function that starts up an EC2 instance, executes a custom R script on the instance, then stops the instance.

 # Pipeline Overview

 ![](/img/analysis-function-pipeline.PNG)

-The pipeline executes in this way:

 1. A file is uploaded to an S3 bucket.

 2. The file upload triggers a Lambda function that starts an EC2 instance, runs an R script, and stops the EC2 instance.

-3. When run, the R script returns the output to an S3 bucket for consumption.
+3. When run, the R script returns the output to an S3 bucket.

 # EC2 Configuration Overview